 To start, if you are unsure, check with the claimed source of the email before opening.
 For instance, if it is an email purporting to be from your credit card company, call the number on the back of the card to verify the information disclosed in the email.
-Rarely will an email ask you for log-in information.
+A credit card company will rarely ask you for log-in information via email.
 Additionally, there are clues to look for if you are suspicious.
 For example, check the sender's email address to see if it is actually from the service or company it claims to be, or check for grammatical or spelling errors in the email.

 Some email services such as Microsoft Outlook and Gmail have built-in mechanisms to help weed out malicious emails; however, some can still get through to your inbox.
 For added protection, there are services such as Bitdefender that you can purchase.
 Ultimately, phishing emails will continue to evolve, so you will need to keep yourself informed on new techniques to know how to protect yourself most effectively.